Self-care

 In Sum – Benefits of Self-soothing

-When you feel upset and your nervous system is in fight, flight or freeze mode it is difficult to self-soothe.
+It is challenging to self-soothe when you feel upset and your nervous system is in fight, flight or freeze mode.
 When you have options that help you feel better you have choices.
-By using self-soothing techniques, you do have a lot of control over how you think and feel than you realize.
+By using self-soothing techniques, you have more control over how you think and feel than you realize.
 Being calm, clear and connected is possible when you know how to reduce stress and manage your emotional well-being.

 • 5 Simple Ways to Boost Your Mood

 Life isn’t always easy or fun or what you thought it would be like.
 Sometimes negative things happen that result in feeling negative and a bad mood is what you experience.
-Other times you make a decision that doesn’t turn out the way you would like.
-And at other times you might feel down for no obvious reason.
-When this happens, we know that we want to feel better, as fast as possible.
+Other times, you make a decision that doesn’t turn out how you would like.
+And at other times, you might feel down for no apparent reason.
+When this happens, we know we want to feel better quickly.
 The confusing thing is that it’s often difficult to think of even simple things to do to boost your mood.
 Luckily, psychological research has shown which practices can reliably boost your mood.

 Here are a few to check out: